makerdao/dss-conduits/README.md

 ### `withdraw`

 The `withdraw` function is used to move funds from the Conduit into a given `ilk`s `buffer`.
 This can pull funds atomically from a yield bearing strategy in the case of DeFi protocols, or can pull the funds directly from the Conduit in the case of a Real World Asset strategy where the permissioned actor has returned the funds manually.
+Both situations require that there is available liquidity, which is why `maxWithdraw` exists.
+This view function should report the maximum amount of `asset` that can be withdrawn for a given `ilk`.

 <p align="center">
   <img src="https://github.com/makerdao/dss-conduits/assets/44272939/fd8fc168-542c-48b8-b987-676a8076a7d9" height="500" />